-This approach works most of the time, until you have a case where the hard drive just stops working in the middle of an imaging session, and after a few hours of poking around you have to conclude: that evidence drive is dead.
+The operation of most evidence acquisition tools is based upon the assumption that everything is fine.
+This approach works, until the hard drive stops in the middle of the imaging session, and in a few hours you have to conclude: the evidence drive is dead.

 This engine identifies damage in the following areas:

 TaskForce smartly prompts to disable a particular damaged or degraded head.
-Once the operator clicks yes, the system automatically disables the head.
-If the user clicks no the degraded head can still be disabled manually in the imaging settings.
+Once the operator clicks “yes”, the system automatically disables the head.
+If the user clicks “no” the degraded head can still be disabled manually in the imaging settings.